cliffordp/cliff-wp-plugin-boilerplate/README.md

 #### Generating and Distributing the .zip

 1. **Once ready to build the finalized .zip to distribute to your site or to others...**
-    1. `php composer.phar archive --file wp-plugin-name` *(name yours correctly)*
+    1. `php composer.phar archive --file cliff-wp-plugin-boilerplate` *(name yours correctly)*
     1. Because we did not set a `--dir` argument for the `archive` command, Composer will create the .zip right in the project's directory. *#Convenient!*
-1. Unzip this newly-created `wp-plugin-name.zip` file to make sure it got built correctly (excluding files like .gitignore, composer.json, etc).
+1. Unzip this newly-created `cliff-wp-plugin-boilerplate.zip` file to make sure it got built correctly (excluding files like .gitignore, composer.json, etc).
 1. Upload this .zip to your production site or wherever you want to distribute it.
 1. Delete this .zip file from your hard drive.